Health insurance startup Alan launches four new verticals – TechCrunch

 Alan has also been working on a big overhaul of its tech stack.
 The company has been working with a third-party company to handle payments and reimbursements in order to launch more quickly.

 But Alan started working on its own payment system.
-30 percent of the engineering team is going to work on that project from May 2019 to December 2019.
+Thirty percent of the engineering team is going to work on that project from May 2019 to December 2019.
 And the goal is to make payments 10 times faster after the switch.
-Sending a dentist or optician quote to see if Alan is going to cover you is going to be much faster as well.
+Sending a dentist or optician a quote to see if Alan is going to cover you is going to be much, faster as well.

-There are now 126 people working for Alan.
-2,850 French companies use Alan to cover 37,000 people.
+There are now 126 people working for Alan, and 2,850 French companies use Alan to cover 37,000 people.
 It represents $31 million in annual recurring revenue (€28 million).
 And the company still has a ton of cash on its bank account — around $61 million (€55 million).

 Over the next 12 months, the company wants to cover 100,000 people and have a team of 250 employees.
 In other words, things are looking good.